-Application for cross-registering for Law courses will open on April 19.
+Application for cross-registering for Law courses will open towards the end of Add/Drop.
 There are four class blocks over the course of the summer.
 If you apply for a course, ensure it works in your schedule before applying.

 All applications require the instructor’s approval, but the approval does not guarantee a seat in the course.

 - Acceptance into a law course is based on seat availability and eligibility criteria, and priority will be given to Law students.